-For more information about this offering and Lottie Moon, go to www.wmu.org.
+For more information about the offering and Lottie Moon, visit www.wmu.org.

 More About Lottie Moon